cloudmesh-community/book/chapters/prg/python/python.md

 ```

 This form of printing with the format statement and a reference to data
-increases readability of the print statements.
+increases the readability of the print statements.

 You can delete elements with the following commands: